 - Embed your stream or video directly into another web page easily

 - Share channels or videos via Facebook or Twitter quickly

 - Ability to Customize the UI as a Theme for your own personal look

 To install the Open Streaming Platform, follow the below page for detailed instructions.

-There are very few free and open source live streaming applications available for Linux.
+There are very few free and open-source live streaming applications available for Linux.
 However, several commercial live streaming applications are available, which may give you more options, quality, and support.
 But as I said, they may cost you some bucks.
-So, if you are new to the streaming world, you may want to get started with the above listed free live streaming applications in Ubuntu or other Linux systems.
-I hope this article gives you some ideas about which one to use based on your need and get you started.
+So, if you are new to the streaming world, you may want to get started with the above-listed free live streaming applications in Ubuntu or other Linux systems.
+I hope this article gives you ideas about which to use based on your need and get you started.